simonebarbieri/simonebarbieri.github.io/content/curriculum.md

 **Pipeline Developer** | Cloth Cat Animation, Cardiff, UK

+Worked in close contact with the animators to support them in the use of tools, implementation of utilities based on their feedback and maintaining the software.
-Role: Worked on animation tools and OpenPype pipeline software, mainly on the integration of Blender and Unreal Engine for animated series.
+Worked on animation tools and Ayon (formerly OpenPype) pipeline software, mainly on the integration of Blender and Unreal Engine.

 {{< /columns >}}